Hierarchy of Geometrical Frustration in Elastic Ribbons: shape-transitions and energy scaling obtained from a general asymptotic theory: Discussion and conclusion

 Regardless of whether and where a transition occurs, whenever there is zeroth-order MCP-incompatibility, the bending energy will be at least of order $t^2w^2$ in all regimes: indeed, the incompatibility in the $\textup{MCP}_0$ equation implies that if $\bac_0 = \bb_0$, then $\bac_1$ cannot be $\bb_1$, resulting in the bending term $B_1$, which scales like $t^2 w^2$, being non-zero.

 Finally, we note that a key aspect of our analysis is treating the \GMCP compatibility equations as an \textit{initial value problem} for $\bac$: the metric $\aac=\ab$ is given and determines the equations for $\bac$, and the curvature along the midline $\bac_0 = \bb_0$ (which satisfies $\det \bb_0 = 0$) is the initial condition.
 The solvability of this system depends on the initial data $\bb_0$, and when it is not solvable, as in examples b and d, there are phase transitions with non-standard scalings (whereas in examples c and e we solve this system explicitly).
-As far as we know, this is the first time when the compatibility equations are treated as an initial value problem, and solvability conditions for the initial data $\bb_0$ are currently unknown (beyond the necessary Gauss compatibility $\det \bb_0=0$).
+As far as we know, exact solvability conditions for the initial data $\bb_0$, in the case of $\Kb=0$ considered here, have not been derived (beyond the necessary Gauss compatibility $\det \bb_0=0$).